epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 and icon using (20px, 20px) size,
 **centering** on top of the transparent image.

-The SVG source of transparent is available at the repository, although you ca do it yourself with inkscape.
-Now how about the combining parts ?

 We can combine images with GIMP, icon by icon, but this is tedious task.

+![Awesome WM: GIMP centering image with canvas][image-gimp-canvas]{: .img-responsive }

+### Command Line Interface/ Terminal Shell

+Is there any easier solution ?
+How about combining parts, from two images ?
 Luckily, this task is also pretty easy with command line.

 {% highlight bash %}
 % convert transparent-40x40.png png20/angle-down.png -gravity center -compose over -composite png40/angle-down.png
 {% endhighlight %}

+The SVG source of transparent is available at the repository, although you can do it yourself with inkscape.

+#### Automation

 We can automate this, batch process many images, at once.
 Consider name this script `png2center.sh`.

+* [github.com/epsi-rns/dotfiles/.../fontawesome/png2center.sh][dotfiles-png2center]

 {% highlight bash %}
 #!/usr/bin/env bash